Los Angeles, California, 2019

-River's primary agenda is to function as a progressive platform to promote contemporary art and artists.
+River's primary agenda is to function as a progressive platform to promote art, artists, and communities.

 River operates on a non-traditional, carefully-constructed platform for local and international artists.
 Its primary shape is a physical gallery with artist-specific programming.
-At our Los Angeles gallery, River produces solo shows to streamline the artist-gallery working dynamic.
-This model creates a much-needed space for mentorship in a transparent, honest, and familial incubator-style environment for the artists in the program.
-It also empowers artists to present fully developed bodies of work.
+In Los Angeles, River produces solo shows to streamline the artist-gallery working dynamic.
+This model creates a much-needed space for mentorship in a transparent, honest, and familial incubator-style environment for artists in the program.
+It also empowers artists to present developed bodies of work.
 The gallery champions artists who exude positive values personally and professionally.

 As an alternative space, River contributes to the current arts dialogue in Los Angeles as it rapidly evolves.
 The platform will aim to support art and culture via alternative and traditional programming.